amblafont/graph-editor-web/README.md

 (or download the latest elm.js and watcher.js from https://amblafont.github.io/graph-editor/elm.js and https://amblafont.github.io/graph-editor/watcher.js)

-# Compiling the desktop app

-The desktop app (embedding the web app in an electron runtime) is now deprecated as its features are now available  using the feature "open directory".

-To compile the desktop application, you first need `yarn` to be installed.
-For this, you need to install `npm`, and then `npm install --global yarn`.
-Then,

-- `yarn install` to install the nodejs dependencies
-- `yarn compile` to compile the app
-- `yarn start -- -- arg1 arg2` to run the app
-- `yarn make` to build the .deb/.zip

-Alternatively, some instructions to build a docker image or a virtualbox image with everything installed are available at https://github.com/amblafont/vscode-yade-example/tree/master/images.

 # Ipc capabilities

 (This section may be slightly outdated.)

-When the desktop (electron) app is launched by another node.js app using `child_process`.
 This is also the interface used for communicating when it is embeded in a vscode webview.

 Examples: